Free Agreement Check for Employees

 Submit your contact information and upload your employer’s dismissal proposal.

-A minor error in your agreement can lead to major financial or legal consequences.
-Always have your agreement reviewed by an employment lawyer.
+Even a small mistake in your agreement can have serious legal or financial consequences.
+Always have it reviewed by an experienced employment lawyer before signing.

 About Us

-Our team comprises employment law experts specializing in settlement agreements and termination agreements in the Netherlands.
-We meticulously review your dismissal to ensure you can part ways with your current employer confidently and with peace of mind.
+We are a team of employment law specialists with deep expertise in Dutch settlement and termination agreements.
+Our focus is on carefully reviewing your dismissal terms to ensure you can part ways with your employer confidently—and with peace of mind.

 Employment Law Firm / Arbeidsrecht.legal